Inuit: Languages

-Inuit speak Inuinnaqtun, Inuktitut, Inuvialuktun, and Greenlandic languages, which belong to the Inuit-Inupiaq branch of the Inuit-Yupik-Unangan language family.
+Inuit speak Inupiaq (Inupiatun), Inuinnaqtun, Inuktitut, Inuvialuktun, and Greenlandic languages, which belong to the Inuit-Inupiaq branch of the Inuit-Yupik-Unangan language family.

+Inupiaq (Inupiatun) is spoken in Russia (extinct) and Alaska, which is one of the 22 official languages of the State of Alaska.
+In Russia, due to the replacement from their traditional territory in Big Diomede Island to Mainland Russia, Inupiaq language has been nearly extinct with most of them speaking Central Siberian Yupik or Russian predominantly with some Inupiaq linguistic features.

+In Canada, three Inuit languages (Inuvialuktun, Inuinnaqtun, Inuktitut) are spoken.
+Inuvialuktun is spoken in the Inuvialuit Settlement Region, Northwest Territories, with official language status from the territorial government.
+Inuinnaqtun is spoken across the Northwest Territories and the Kitikmeot Region of Nunavut with official language status from both territories.
+Inuktitut, the most widely spoken Inuit language in Canada, however, is an official, and one of two main languages, alongside English, of Nunavut and has its speakers throughout Nunavut, Nunavik (Northern Quebec), Nunatsiavut (Labrador), and the Northwest Territories, where it is also an official language.

+Kalaallisut is the official language of Greenland.
 The Greenlandic languages are divided into: Kalaallisut (Western), Inuktun (Northern), and Tunumiit (Eastern).

-Inuktitut is spoken in Canada and along with Inuinnaqtun is one of the official languages of Nunavut; they are known collectively as the Inuit Language.
-In the Northwest Territories, Inuvialuktun, Inuinnaqtun and Inuktitut are all official languages.
-Kalaallisut is the official language of Greenland.
 As Inuktitut was the language of the Eastern Canadian Inuit and Kalaallisut is the language of the Western Greenlandic Inuit, they are related more closely than most other dialects.

 Inuit in Alaska and Northern Canada also typically speak English.
 In Greenland, Inuit also speak Danish and learn English in school.
-Canadian Inuit may also speak Québécois French.
+Inuit in Russia mostly speak Russian and Central Siberian Yupik.
+Canadian Inuit, particularly those from Nunavik, may also speak Québécois French.

-Finally, deaf Inuit use Inuit Sign Language, which is a language isolate and is almost extinct as only around 50 people still use it.
+Finally, deaf Inuit use Inuit Sign Language (ISL), which is a language isolate and is almost extinct as only around 50 people still use it.